khj1977/toy_framework/README.md

 - config/StagingConfigImpl.php
 - config/ProductionConfigImpl.php

 And then, make log dir at top level with appropriate permission with web application server.
+Symbolic links for some $ROOT/vendor dir from webroot are required.
 Finally, setup hosts file for test or DNS for production.

 Application can be run on a web browser with the following manner: